a-hubbard/vivax_microhap/results/notebooks/selection.md

 # Analyze warnings -----------------------------------------------------
 selec_res %>%
-  select(target, selec_warn) %>%
+  select(locus, selec_warn) %>%
   unnest(selec_warn) %$%
   unique(selec_warn)
 ```

     ## [1] "no segregating sites"

-This warning is expected for some of the target/population combinations,
+This warning is expected for some of the locus/population combinations,
 and is not cause for concern.

 The distribution of *p*-values obtained for these tests is given below.